mattvenn/openlane_summary/README.md

 # OpenLANE summary

-After the [OpenLANE ASIC flow](https://github.com/efabless/openlane) has finished, you will have a useful final_report_summary.csv file.
+After the [OpenLANE ASIC flow](https://github.com/efabless/openlane) has finished, you have a lot of files in the run directory.

-There is a lot of data there, and a lot is not so useful.
-The file isn't readable on the command line so you have to open it with a spreadsheet program and then scroll to find the parts you're interested in.

-    ./summary --design mydesign

-This summary program prints the following details for the _latest run_:

-* date of last run
+This tool allows you to explore the design and get various statistics from the final_report_summary.csv file.

+# Setup

+* Clone the repo somewhere and add the path to your $PATH
+* If you are using a newer version of OpenLANE that uses numbered output files, you will need to add the --numbered argument
+* Ensure OPENLANE_ROOT and PDK_ROOT are set correctly

+# Show all skywater cells with KLayout

+* This is useful for demonstrations, use the --show-sky130 argument to show all standard cells.

+# Show stats and explore a specific design/run

+* Use the --design argument to select the design
+* Optionally use the --run argument to choose a specific run
-* name of the design
+* If your top module is called something other than the name of your design, set it with the --top argument
-* any fields that contain 'violation' or 'error'
-* area in square microns

-You will need the $OPENLANE_ROOT environment variable set to where your OpenLANE directory is.
+# Examples

+Show drc, violations summary and cell usage of latest run:

+    summary.py --numbered --design led_blinky --drc --summary --yosys

+Show PDN of explict run:

+    summary.py --numbered --design led_blinky --pdn --run 2